Lemoncode/angular-1-6-tutorial/09 ValidationAsync/Readme.md

 ;
 ```

-- Now it's time to create a directive that will integrate with the form,
-since we won't expect that this validation will be only be called on
-this page we will keep it local, if in the future it's needed to be shared
-we could promote it to a ./common/validations folder.
+- Now it's time to create a directive that will integrate with the form, since we won't expect that this validation will be only be called on this page we will keep it local, if in the future it's needed to be sharedwe could promote it to a ./common/validations folder.

 _./src/components/login/validations/githublogin.ts_